matter-labs/zksync-docs/content/10.quick-start/_paymasters/_approval_paymaster_flow.md

 Paymaster ETH balance is now 5000000000000000
 ```

-## Step 5: Interacting with ApprovalPaymaster contract
+## Interact with the ApprovalPaymaster contract

-This section guides we'll navigate through the steps to interact with the `GeneralPaymaster` contract,
+This section guides we'll navigate through the steps to interact with the `GaslessPaymaster` contract,
 using it to cover transaction fees for our operation.

 The interaction script is situated in the `/deploy/interact/` directory, named `interactWithPaymaster.ts`.

+Ensure the `CONTRACT_ADDRESS` and `PAYMASTER_ADDRESS` variables are set to your deployed contract and paymaster addresses, respectively.

 ```typescript
 import * as hre from "hardhat";